sdementen/piecash/docs/source/object_model.rst

 Questions
 ~~~~~~~~~

- - how is the currency of the transaction defined ? is the default currency (in gnucash preferences) ? is it the
+ - how is the currency of the transaction defined ? is the default currency (in gnucash preferences) ?
+No.
-   currency (if any) of the account into which the transaction is initiated in the gui ? can this be changed through the GUI ?
+   Is it the currency (if any) of the account into which the transaction is initiated in the gui ?
+Yes.
+   Can this be changed through the GUI ?
+No (AFAIK)
  - what happens to the splits of an account that is removed ? in GUI, splits are either moved to other account or deleted
    with a corresponding entry created in the Imbalance-XXX account.
  - what happens to the splits when the currency of a transaction is changed ? the quantity and value do not change